short-matthew-f/tutorials/hash_tutorial.md

 hash_one.values # [ true, 'that', 5 ]
 ```

+## Hash vs. Array

 Why might we want to use a hash instead of an array?

+### Meaning as Syntax
-One reason is the fact that you are pairing up information that can be accessed by keys which describe the data rather than indices which are sometimes meaningless.

-Watch out!
-Nested hashes ahead!!
+One reason is the fact that you are pairing up information that can be accessed by keys which describe the data rather than indices which are sometimes meaningless. **Watch out!
+Nested hashes ahead!!**

 ```ruby
 user_list = {